 Perhaps the greatest reward (other than our victory) was when the client thanked me during deliberations and expressed that no matter what the result, this client was grateful because she received her due process despite the government’s efforts to railroad her out of service.
 The administrative measures available to the military commander are like a steam engine bearing down the track over a cricket.
 Facing adverse administrative measures with scant investigations, no rights of discovery, and a timeline that precludes independent investigation, it becomes that member’s worst nightmare.
 My job is to find a way to derail the steam engine, to awaken that member from his nightmare; it is, in fact, my joy.

-You Might Also Like These Articles What is the Typical Punishment for Sexual Assault in the Military?
-Because of the absence of mandatory minimums in the… Facing military justice and court-martial for any offense, whether guilty or not guilty, must be one of the most stressful…
+You Might Also Like These Articles Facing military justice and court-martial for any offense, whether guilty or not guilty, must be one of the most stressful… United States v.
+Stellato reminded military prosecutors of their discovery obligations to defense, the accused, and the system as a…

 Facing military justice and court-martial for any offense, whether guilty or not guilty, must be one of the most stressful…Read More